 - Meat consumption will be the first component to benefit from the lifting of sanctions in 2016, as food price inflation will ease significantly, increasing consumer purchasing power.
-Meat production will benefit from the normalisation of grains trade, but investment in the sector will come in the medium term. - In 2015, Iran ended a three-year ban on shipments from Brazil that was implemented after a mad cow disease outbreak.
+Meat production will benefit from the normalisation of grains trade, but investment in the sector will come in the medium term. - Iran is showing signs that it is opening up its market to meat imports.
+In 2015 Iran ended a three-year ban on shipments from Brazil that was implemented after a mad-cow disease outbreak.
 This bodes well for Brazil's exports to Iran, given the growing import needs of the country.
+In January 2016, Russia reported some of its meat products would soon be allowed to be exported to Iran.
+The country imported USD533mn worth of meat products in 2014 the vast majority frozen beef meat compared with USD51mn in 2005.